Artenes/artenes.github.io/content/posts/using_databinding_on_android.md

 }
 ````

-5. Binding data from your ViewModel to the View.
+5.Binding data from your ViewModel to the View.

 Pay attention to use ``@={}`` to bind the data in the view.